Message-Passing Algorithms: Reparameterizations and Splittings: Previous Work

-Computation trees provide us with a dynamic view of the min-sum algorithm.
-After a finite number of time steps, we hope that the beliefs on the computation trees stop changing.
-In practice, when the beliefs change by less than some small amount, we say that the algorithm has converged.
-If the messages of the min-sum algorithm converge then the converged messages must be fixed points of the message update equations.

-Ideally, the converged beliefs would be the true min-marginals of the function $f$.
-If the beliefs are the exact min-marginals, then the estimate corresponding to our beliefs would indeed be the global minimum.
-Unfortunately, the algorithm is only known to produce the exact min-marginals on special factor graphs (e.g. when the factor graph is a tree).
-Instead, we will show that the fixed point beliefs are almost like min-marginals.
+Similarly, we hope that the beliefs constructed from any fixed point of \eqref{eq:msvarfact} and \eqref{eq:msfactvar} would be the true min-marginals of the function $f$.
+If the beliefs are the exact min-marginals, then the estimate corresponding to our beliefs would indeed be a global minimum.
+Unfortunately, the algorithm is only known to produce the exact min-marginals on special factor graphs (e.g., when the factor graph is a tree, see Section \ref{sec:admiss}).
+Instead, we will show that the fixed-point beliefs are similar to min-marginals.
 Like the messages, we will think of the beliefs as a vector of functions indexed by the nodes of the factor graph.
-Consider the following definitions:
+Suppose $f$ factors over $G = (V, \mathcal{A})$.
+Consider the following definitions.

 \begin{definition} A vector of beliefs, $b$, is \textbf{admissible} for a function $f$ if